 Thanks to a vivid and multi-ethnic history, San Andrés offers a varied cultural experience, from the cuisine of the islands to the languages spoken.
 Spanish is the official language but people also speak English to the background of salsa and reggae.

 The archipelago of San Andrés, Providencia y Santa Catalina, identified by UNESCO as a World Biosphere Reserve, is located 480 miles (720 km) northwest from the Colombian Caribbean Coast.
-It is made up of the islands of San Andres, Providence and St. Catherine, Bolivar and Albuqueque islets, Cotton, Haynes, Johnny, Serrana, Serranilla, Quitasueno, Rocky, and Crab cays and Alicia and Bajo Nuevo sand banks.
+It is made up of the islands of San Andres, Providence and St. Catherine, Bolivar and Albuquerque islets, Cotton, Haynes, Johnny, Serrana, Serranilla, Quitasueno, Rocky, and Crab cays and Alicia and Bajo Nuevo sandbanks.

 Orient yourself with this map from Expedia.

 By sea, from any port in the Caribbean.
-However, there are no ferries to the other islands or the Colombian mainland and the cargo ships do not carry passengers.
+There are no ferries to the other islands or the Colombian mainland and the cargo ships do not carry passengers.

 Check today's weather and forecast.
-The islands' weather consistently averages 70-80+ F throughout the year with winds ranging from 5 mph to 15 mph.
+The islands' weather consistently averages 70 to 80+ F throughout the year with winds ranging from 5 mph to 15 mph.